lambdaterms-forks/purescript-react-basic/README.md

 This is our LTS fork of v2.0.1 with different and extended event set and events handling API.

+## Fork changes

+- Different API for handling events based on scoped type variable which is easier to handle and really prevents synthetic event leak

+## Deps

+normalize-wheel@^1.0.1 is required so you should add it to your project packege.json.

 ## Features

 - All React DOM elements and attributes are supported (soon, events are a work in progress).